 So what in the world prompted our decision to live in a school bus?
-Simple, we love to travel… but we also love that 10 year old miniature dachshund you see to your left.
+Simple, we love to travel - but we also love that 10 year old miniature dachshund you see to your left.
 That’s Cake.
-Also known as Sugarbear, Shugs, Shoogies, Shugnight Shyamalan, Shugnasty… you get the point, we really like giving our doghter nicknames.
-We reserve her actual birth name, Cupcake, for times when she poops in the house which is basically every morning in winter, but I digress.
+Also known as Sugarbear, Shugs, Shoogies, Shugnight Shyamalan, Shugnasty, Shugs & Spice… you get the point, we really like giving our dog nicknames.
+We reserve her actual name, Cupcake, for times when she poops in the house which is basically every morning in winter, but I digress.
 After spending 3 weeks away from her, traveling through Europe, Kyle and I arrived home determined to make a life for ourselves that fed our deep travel addiction but allowed us to do it with Cake in tow.
 Our plan is really NOT to have a plan, but we hope to make it to Canada, Mexico, South America, and through the States of course.

 t h e c o n v e r s i o n